nakano15/giantsummon/README.md

 GuardianNPC = This is where the npc definition of the guardians are placed.
 Their head sprite is necessary to see them in the world map.

-Ideas = A neglected folder.
+Ideas = A folder containing ideas for the mods, be either from me, or fans.

 Interface = Interface element sprites.